gforge/MedBench-LLM/decompose/prompts/plan_generate.md

-You are an orthopedic and trauma surgeon.
 You are responsible for accurately synthesize the <extracted_plan>.

 Extracted_plan: ###
 {extracted_plan}